 It’s that time of year when augmenting staff with seasonal employees becomes a necessity.
 Reasons for this may include needing more sales folks for the holiday season, tax time or requiring extra staff during the summer months.

 Either way, you need seasonal employees and you’re sure that you got the onboarding process down.
-Create a job description, a detailed employment application form, hire some folks and then let everything run smoothly.
+Create and share the job description, hire the best candidates, and then let everything run smoothly.

 Simple enough, right?
 Well, maybe not for every company.